Collage of three D.C. plates.

 As 1967 drew to a close and plans were made for the March 1968 renewal season, D.C.
 DMV officials knew that motorists with plates of all registration types except personalized would be receiving new plates for the April 1968-March 1969 registration year.
 Therefore, dated "69" validation stickers were needed (and were in fact issued) only for personalized plates.
 For some unknown reason, however, a decision was made to not make them in the "strip" style, with the city name, issued for the previous four years.
 Instead, the black-on-white 69 stickers are of the same small size and format as the white-on-green dated 68 sticker, the first to be issued in D.C.

 These traditional-style 1969 stickers were perfectly adequate when used to validate vanity plates already in use because the black-on-white plates had the city name displayed and still visible on the white-on-green 3-31-68 strip sticker.
-The '69 issue simply covered the right potion of the older sticker, as shown on plate RBT above (although on this example the '69 sticker has been covered by the white-on-red dated '71 sticker).
+The '69 issue simply covered the right potion of the older sticker, as shown on plate CVM above.
 The no-name vanity plates were the result of motorists purchasing new personalized registrations, evidenced with plates without an older strip decal.
 The problem was identified and corrected rather quickly, on or about Feb.
 1, 1968, with plates upon which the city name is embossed (as shown below).

 It's impossible to say how many sets of personalized plates were distributed with a '69 sticker and no mention of the issuing jurisdiction.
 Also impossible is the determination of exactly when and for how long these plates were issued.
 Because this is such an unusual occurrence in the overall history of U.S. license plates and because it happened so relatively recently, we believe it's worth spending some time and energy to address these questions.
 If you agree, read on!
 If you don't, click here to jump over the following discussion.